A new series of 3D CFTs with $\mathrm{Sp}(N)$ global symmetry on fuzzy sphere: Abstract

 \section{Abstract}

 The quest to discover new 3D CFTs has been intriguing for physicists.
-For this purpose, fuzzy sphere reguarlisation that studies interacting quantum systems defined on the lowest Landau level on a sphere has emerged as a powerful tool.
-In this paper, we discover a series of new CFTs with global symmetry $\Sp(N)$ in the fuzzy sphere models that are closely related to the $\SO(5)$ deconfined phase transition, and are described by a $\Sp(N)/(\Sp(M)\times \Sp(N-M))$ non-linear sigma model with a Wess-Zumino-Witten term.
-We numerically verify the emergent conformal symmetry by observing the integer-spaced conformal multiplets and studying the finite-size scaling of the conformality.
-We discuss possible candidates for these newly discovered CFTs, the most plausible ones being Chern-Simons-matter theories which have $N$ flavour of gapless bosons or fermions coupled to a non-Abelian (\textit{viz.} $\Sp(1)$, $\Sp(2)$, etc.) Chern-Simons gauge field.
+For this purpose, fuzzy sphere regularisation that studies interacting quantum systems defined on the lowest Landau level on a sphere has emerged as a powerful tool.
+In this paper, we discover a series of new CFTs with global symmetry $\Sp(N)$ in the fuzzy sphere models that are closely related to the $\SO(5)$ deconfined phase transition, and are related to a $\Sp(N)/(\Sp(M)\times \Sp(N-M))$ non-linear sigma model with a Wess-Zumino-Witten term.
+We numerically verify the emergent conformal symmetry by observing the integer-spaced conformal multiplets, the quality of conformal generators, and studying the finite-size scaling of the conformality.
+We discuss possible candidates for these newly discovered CFTs, the most plausible ones being Chern-Simons-matter theories which have $N$ flavours of gapless bosons or fermions coupled to a non-Abelian (\textit{viz.} $\Sp(1)$, $\Sp(2)$, \textit{etc.}) Chern-Simons gauge field.
 Our work provides new avenues for studying interacting CFTs in 3D, possibly facilitating the non-perturbative study of critical gauge theories and previously undiscovered CFTs.

 \end{CJK*}

 \textit{Introduction.} --- Conformal field theory (CFT) is one of the central topics of modern physics.
 It has provided invaluable insights into critical phenomena in condensed matter physics~\cite{Polyakov1970Conformal,Cardy1996Scaling}, string theory and AdS/CFT correspondence in quantum gravity~\cite{Maldacena1998AdSCFT}, and enhanced our understanding of the renormalisation group~\cite{Zamolodchikov1986Irreversibility} and other fundamental structures and dynamics of quantum field theory (QFT).
 In 2d, many CFTs are well understood thanks to their integratibility~\cite{DiFrancesco1997CFT,Belavin1984BPZ}.
 Going to higher dimensions, CFTs are much less well-studied due to a much smaller conformal group.
 Existing approaches, including Monte Carlo lattice simulation and numerical conformal bootstrap~\cite{Poland2019Bootstrap,Rychkov2023Bootstrap}, despite having achieved many successes, can only handle a limited number of CFTs and obtain a limited number of conformal data.